White Gold Wielder: Plot summary

-Leaving the sunken island of the One Tree, the Giant ship Starfare's Gem sets course to return to the Land.
+Leaving the sunken island of the One Tree, the giant ship Starfare's Gem sets course to return to the Land.
 In a dangerous region of the ocean known as the Soulbiter, the ship is blown off course into the far northern reaches of the Earth and becomes ice-bound.
-Realizing that the Land's need cannot wait for the spring melt, Thomas Covenant leaves the ship and strikes out south over the ice-scape, accompanied by Linden, Vain, Findail the Elohim, Cail of the Haruchai, and four Giants.
+Realizing that the Land's need cannot wait for the spring melt, Thomas Covenant leaves the ship and strikes out south over the ice-scape, accompanied by Linden, Vain, Findail the Elohim, Cail of the Haruchai, and four giants.

-The party encounters many dangers on its journey but reunites with Sunder and Hollian, the man and woman of the Land who Covenant left behind in order to attempt to gather resistance to the Clave, the corrupt rulers of the Land.
+The party faces many perils on their voyage but eventually meets up with Sunder and Hollian, the natives of the Land that Covenant left behind to try to organize opposition to the corrupt Clave.
 They have little comfort to offer: the Clave has become so blood-hungry that entire villages have been completely emptied in order to sustain the Banefire, making the corruption of nature by the Sunbane worse than ever.
 Only the stalwart Haruchai, freed from the Clave's magical coercion, have rallied to the side of freedom.

 Covenant and his companions nevertheless march on Revelstone, the mountain fortress of the Clave.
 Once there, Covenant stuns the others by summoning a Sandgorgon, the beast responsible for the deaths of two of his Haruchai companions in the previous book.
 The Sandgorgon, grateful to Covenant for having previously spared its life, breaches the outer defenses of the great Keep.
 After a tremendous struggle, Covenant and the Sandgorgon are able to destroy the Raver who leads the Clave, although at the price of the life of Grimmand Honninscrave, the valiant Giant captain of Starfare's Gem.

 Mourning the loss of his friend and the deaths of many of the innocent denizens of Revelstone, Covenant is able to come to terms with his power-madness, through a process in which he mimics the Giantish caamora, a ritual of purification by fire.
 Using the Banefire and the wild magic of his white gold ring, he is able to negate the effect of the strange venom with which he has been infected.
 The process hurts Covenant but does not do him permanent injury.
 With the aid of the Sandgorgon, Linden and Covenant are able to extinguish the Banefire.
 The defeat of the Clave causes the corruption of the Sunbane to diminish but not to disappear.